brillout/wildcard-api/readme.md

 a GraphQL API enables
 third parties
-to extensively access Facebook's social graph allowing them to build all kinds of applications.
+to extensively access Facebook's social graph enabling them to build all kinds of applications.
 For an API with that many consumers, GraphQL is the fitting tool.

 But, to create an internal API